mariusavram123/cisco-notes/ENCOR/QoS.md

 - Marking down the excess traffic involves re-marking the packets with a lower priority class value; for example excess traffic marked with AFx1 should be marked down to AFx2 (or AFx3 if using two-rate policing)

-- After marking down the traffic, congestion-avoidance mechanisms, such as DSCP-based weithted random early detection (WRED), should be configured throughout the network to drop AFx3 more aggresively than AFx2 and drop AFx2 more agressively than AFx1
+- After marking down the traffic, congestion-avoidance mechanisms, such as DSCP-based weighted random early detection (WRED), should be configured throughout the network to drop AFx3 more aggresively than AFx2 and drop AFx2 more agressively than AFx1

 #### Tocken Bucket Algorithms